-2. Use German Rasta base units for a small kitchen design
+Use jumbo base units for a small kitchen design

 UK manufactured base units are 720mm high (from top to bottom) & have a 150mm high plinth.
-What that means is that the first 150mm is effectively wasted space under the unit.
-In contrast, German Rasta base units are 780mm high & feature a 100mm high plinth.
+In contrast, many German & Italian kitchens offer jumbo base units.
+Jumbo base units are 780mm high & feature a 100mm high plinth.
 Not only does a shallower plinth look sleeker, but 780mm high base units offer 15-20% more storage capacity than 720mm high base units.

-If you use both options — 900mm wall units and 780mm base units — the extra space will be around 40%.
+If you use both options — 900mm wall units and 780mm base units — the extra storage capacity will be around 35%.
 These non-standard base units are supplied by German manufacturers and, like the 900mm wall units, can only be bought from specialist local showrooms.